-It is a curious fact that among the numerous provincial councils which met during Charlemage's reign not one concerned itself with the Jews, although these had increased in number.
+It is a curious fact that among the numerous provincial councils which met during Charlemagne's reign, not one concerned itself with the Jews, although these had increased in number.

 Louis le Debonnaire (814-833), faithful to the principles of his father, grated strict protection to the Jews, to whom he gave special attention in their position as merchants.

-The Jews engaged in export trade, an instance of this being found in the Jews whom Charlemage employed to go to Palestine and bring back precious merchandise.
+The Jews engaged in export trade, an instance of this being found in the Jews whom Charlemagne employed to go to Palestine and bring back precious merchandise.